CPR-certified grooming at your doorstep! Learn why Kontota is the safest choice for your pet.

 Before the Bath

-Firstly, it is important to brush every day.
-Therefore, you can remove any mats or tangles.
+Brushing your Goldendoodle every day is crucial.
+This helps remove any mats or tangles before the bath.
 There are great tools available for this purpose.
 In fact, the best brush around is the slicker brush.

-The pet should be brushed so that the bath doesn’t tangle anything further or make matters worse.
-Secondly, cut out any tangles that cannot be brushed through.
-This will improve the whole process.
-If you plan to remove much of the coat, then you can use a dog grooming clipper to take this off.
-That way, you won’t need to wash and dry that which you weren’t planning to preserve in the first place.
-This is just a rough outline of the final product.
-After the bath, you will polish the style.
+Brushing ensures that the bath doesn’t make mats worse.
+If a mat is impossible to brush through, cutting it out improves the grooming process.
+If you plan to remove much of the coat, using the best clippers for Goldendoodles is a great option.
+That way, you won’t need to wash and dry hair you weren’t planning to keep.
+This provides a rough outline of the final style.
+After the bath, the coat will be polished to perfection.

-Please note that it is important to have a professional use clippers and scissors for the groom.
-Doing this at home can endanger your pet.
+Please note that a professional groomer should use professional dog clippers for doodles and scissors, as improper use can endanger your pet.

 Rub-a-Dub-Dub

-Careful not to get any shampoo in the dog’s eyes.
-If it happens, use a saline solution to prevent burning and watch very carefully for irritation.
+Be careful not to get shampoo in your dog’s eyes.
+If this happens, use a saline solution to prevent irritation.

-After at least two lathers, rinse entirely.
-Lastly, apply an ear solution.
-They are self-drying and will prevent ear infections.
+After at least two lathers, rinse completely.
+Finally, apply an ear solution to prevent infections.
+These are self-drying and highly effective.

 Towel-dry and then blow-dry using a pin-brush.